owlbarn/tutorial/book/symbolic/README.md

 val encode_model_proto : Onnx_types.model_proto -> Pbrt.Encoder.t -> unit
 ```
-Besides the meta information such as model version and IR version etc., a model is mainly a graph, which include input/output information and an array of nodes.
+Besides the meta information such as model version and IR version etc., a model is mainly a graph, which includes input/output information and an array of nodes.
 A node specifies operator type, input and output node name, and its own attributions, such as the `axis` attribution in reduction operations.

 Therefore, all we need is to build up a `model_proto` data structure gradually from attributions to nodes, graph and model.
 It can then be serialised using `encode_model_proto` to generate a protobuf format file, and that is the ONNX model we want.

 Besides building up the model, one other task to be performed in the engine is type checking and type inferencing.
-The [operator documentation](https://github.com/onnx/onnx/blob/master/docs/Operators.md) list the type constraints of each operator.
+The [operator documentation](https://github.com/onnx/onnx/blob/master/docs/Operators.md) lists the type constraints of each operator.
 For example, the sine function can only accept input of float or double number types, and generate the same type of input as that of input.
 Each type of operator has its own rules of type checking and inferencing.
 Starting from input nodes, which must contain specific type information, this chain if inferencing can thus verify the whole computation meets the type constraints for each node, and then yield the final output types of the whole graph.
 The reason that type checking is performed at the engine side instead of the core is that each engine may have different type constraints and type inferencing rules for the operators.

 ### Example 1: Basic operations

-Let's look at an simple example.
+Let's look at a simple example.

 ```ocaml
 open Owl_symbolic